CESSProject/CIPs/CIP-5.md

 5. Lock the off-chain worker.
 6. Randomly draw the data segment number for this round of challenges, generate a random number for each drawn data segment number, record the current network bonus pool, and record the current block height.
 7. Obtain a list of storage nodes in the entire network and randomly draw 10% of (non-lock and non-exit status) storage nodes as challenge targets for this round.
-8. Traverse storage node information, accumulate total computing power as total computing power for this round of challenges, and save snapshots of each storage node.
+8. Traverse storage node information, accumulate total computing power as the total computing power for this round of challenges, and save snapshots of each storage node.
 9. Combine all storage node snapshots and network snapshots to send transactions to the chain and submit challenge proposals.
 10. The same challenge proposal, when the number of submitters reaches 2/3 of the number of executors, the proposal is passed and officially generates a challenge.
 Interface definition